The Definitive Guide To SEO In 2019

 Chapter 1:RankBrain & UX Signals

 User experience signals were HUGE this year.
-And I expect them to be even more important in 2019.
+And I expect them to be an even more important SEO trend in 2019.

 In fact, Google previously announced that RankBrain was their third most important ranking factor:

 “In the few months it has been deployed, RankBrain has become the third-most important signal contributing to the result of a search query.”